FAS2024/FAS2024/README.md

 ## About

-- Backend engineer with 5+ years experience
+- Backend & platform engineer with 5+ years experience
 - Worked on APIs, automation systems, and AI-powered tools
 - Comfortable working in remote and async teams
 - Interested in distributed systems and scalable architectures